 Internship

-The Crichton Cobbers Scholarship usually pays for all your tuition fees, and other support depending on your living & study allowance circumstances.
+The Crichton Cobbers Scholarship can support some of these costs, which could include tuition fees, and other support depending on your living & study allowance circumstances.
 If you’re not from New Zealand, we may consider your application if you have good references, and are able to find support for a year, and purchase your own flights.
 We may be able to help with accommodation.
-Normally interns are between the ages of 18 – 25.
+Normally trainees are between the ages of 18 – 25.
 Please contact us for more information and/or an informal chat.

 Funders